 This mantra helps me to relax when I feel like I don’t like a situation.
-It helps remind me when I feel the tendency to try and control what is going on, to try and do something to make myself feel better about it.
-Usually that something is snapping, or yelling at my poor kids.
+It helps remind me that everything is the way it’s supposed to be and that everything will work out in the end when I feel the tendency to try and control what is going on, want to run away, or react badly by snapping, or yelling at my poor kids.

 It helps me to: